Alfresco/docs-alfresco/search-services/1.4/config/index.md

 solr.baseUrl=/solr
 ```

-These configuration properties are used by Alfresco Content Services to talk to Search and Insight Engine.
+These configuration properties are used by Alfresco Content Services to talk to Search Services.

 ## Configure using the Admin Console